rguzmanl/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+	- Because we use a conditional to determine whether we are enetring valid data.
+The valide data is defined in the var regex which specifies only a certain type of characters as valid.
+When we enter invalid data the conditional executes the CSS style for "error", and when we enter valid data the conditional executes the CSS style for "good"

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+	- It defines a regular expression, which defines a special search pattern, and it is used to determine whether pur input is valid or not.
+	- It means, look for a string of characters that contain a through z (both lower and upper case), and that not contain spaces at the end.

+	- **Note: consulted https://www.w3schools.com/Js/js_regexp.asp and the book by Dr. Charles Severance: Python for Everybody, Exploring Data Using Python 3.**

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+	- In JavaScript the statement to validate is within parentheses and the action is within curly brackets {}.
+The same applies for the else statement that follows.
+Also, indentation doesn't matter but it is a good practice to use it.
+JavaScript doesn't have elif, it has else if instead.

+	- In Python the if statment is all in one line without any thype of brackets, it needs a : at the end of the line and indentation matters: Same applies for the elif or else statments that follow.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+	- Is the time that a line of text remains visible.
+1,000 = 1 sec.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**